jg-rp/python-jsonpath/docs/cli.md

 $ json path -q "$.price_cap" -f /tmp/source.json --output result.json
 ```

+#### `--no-type-checks`

+**_New in version 0.10.0_**

+Disables JSONPath filter expression well-typedness checks.
+The well-typedness of a filter expression is defined by the IETF JSONPath Draft specification.

 ### `pointer`

 Resolve a JSON Pointer against a JSON document.
 One of `-p`/`--pointer` or `-r`/`--pointer-file` must be given. `-p` being a JSON Pointer given on the command line as a string, `-r` being the path to a file containing a JSON Pointer.